henryZe/toynix/README.md

 ## Introduction

-Toynix is sourced from “toy” kernel (which was programmed in the beginning just for fun) in Unix-like interface.
-It is designed in micro-kernel spirit and in “exokernel” fashion.
+Toynix is a tiny kernel (which was programmed just for fun) in Unix-like interface.
+It is composed of simplified fs and network module in micro-kernel spirit.

 Here are some critical features you might be concerned about:

 ## Support Multi-Task & Multi-CPUs

-The Toynix kernel runs between user mode and kernel mode.
-It supports multiple user tasks running at the same time and request the service from system.
-It is also designed to support and perform multi-CPUs hardware platform.
-The task scheduler adopts Round-Robin way.
+Toynix kernel runs between user mode and kernel mode.
+It supports multiple user processes running at the same time and requesting system services.
+It is designed to work on multi-CPUs hardware.
+The task scheduler adopts Round-Robin strategy.

+Within user land, it supports thread and ITC for communication between threads (like semaphore, mail-box).

 ## Trap-Framework

-It’s easy and flexible for kernel codes to register and configure the trap and interrupt functions into kernel.
+It’s easy and flexible to register trap and interrupt functions in kernel.
 It provides interrupt handler function with an independent exception stack in user space.

 ## Memory-Manage

 Toynix supplies the general protection mechanism according to mapping privilege level, and only process itself and its parent process allowed to modify the specific process’s mapping.
+Meanwhile, it offers IPC interface to communicate between processes.

-Toynix even provides the programmable page fault function to user, and this largely promotes page mapping flexibility and compatibility for variable handle strategy.
+Toynix even provides the programmable page fault interface for user, which massively promotes page mapping flexibility and compatibility for various handle strategy.

 [Details about address space management.](./readme/mm.md)

 ## File-System

-The file system is according to micro-kernel spirit, which is working in user space.
-The solution keeps kernel tiny & low coupling and makes file system modular.
-The file system is simple but powerful enough to provide the basic features: creating, reading, writing, and deleting files organized in a hierarchical directory structure.
-And of course, it is without any license corrupt.
+The file system follows micro-kernel spirit, which is relied on an independent user process running in the background.
+This solution keeps kernel tiny and allows low coupling with kernel.
+The file system is simple but powerful enough to provide some basic features: creating, reading, writing, and deleting files which can be organized under directory structure.

-## Network Stack
+## Network

-Supports simple httpd server.
-(Including user-level thread, semaphore, mail-box, timer features and PCI network interface card).
+The network module follows micro-kernel spirit, which is relied on an independent user process listening in the background.
+This module is based on PCI network card.
+There is a simplified httpd server.

-## Usage
+## Guideline

-### Necessary Tools
+### Install Tool Chain

 * apt-get install qemu
 * apt-get install gcc